cs1302uga/cs1302-tutorials/inheritance/inheritance.md

    super.species = "Lupus Familiaris"
    ```

+   Even if the visibility allowed you to write the lines above, you should avoid doing so!
+   There is already code that sets up these variables.
+It's in the parent constructor.
+   Instead of duplicating code, just call the parent constructor.

 1. Compile the `cs1302.animal.Animal` and `cs1302.animal.Dog` classes, specifying `bin`
    as the default package for compiled code.
 Since there is a dependency between those
    two classes, remember to properly specifiy the class path, as needed, when you compile.